 Instructions

-- To make the sauce in a saucepan melt the butter, add the flour and quickly whisk over a low/medium heat until the mixture becomes smooth.
-Add half of the milk, increase the heat and cook until the mixture thickens whisking all the time.
+• To make the sauce in a saucepan melt the butter, add the flour and quickly whisk over a low/medium heat until the mixture becomes smooth.
+Add half of the milk, stock cube and thyme, increase the heat and cook until the mixture thickens whisking all the time.
 Pour in the rest of the milk and continue cooking and whisking until the sauce starts bubbling up.
-Remove from the heat, add the mustard, seasoning and fromage frais/fromage blanc and stir until smooth.
+Remove from the heat, add the mustard, seasoning and sour cream and stir until smooth.

-- In a large bowl combine the sauce with the chicken and asparagus.
+• In a large bowl combine the sauce with the chicken, asparagus and peas.
 Spoon the mixture into your ramekins stopping about 0.5 cm from the top.

 Notes

-- Do not fill your dishes with the chicken mixture right up to the top as the sauce may spill out during cooking.
+• Try not to fill your dishes with the chicken mixture right up to the top as the sauce may spill out during cooking.

-- Remove the pastry from the fridge about 30 minutes before making the pies.
+• Remove the pastry from the fridge about 30 minutes before unrolling it and assembling the pies.

-- You can prepare these mini chicken asparagus pies ahead and freeze, unbaked (bake from frozen but allow more time to ensure the pies are cooked through).
-Alternatively make the filling alone and freeze that (defrost before assembling the pies).
+• You can prepare these mini chicken asparagus pies ahead and freeze, unbaked (bake from frozen but allow more time to ensure the pies are cooked through).
+Alternatively make the filling alone and freeze that (defrost overnight in the fridge).

 Nutrition